 In the wake of the #MeToo movement, many states and cities are tightening existing sexual harassment regulations.
 New York state, for example, requires all businesses with any number of employees to abide by a new set of training standards.

 New York is not alone in strengthening sexual harassment protections in the workplace.
-States including California, Connecticut, Maryland, Delaware, Colorado, Arizona, Tennessee, Vermont and Washington have all passed or are considering passing laws governing sexual harassment training and prevention in the workplace.
+States such as California, Connecticut, Maryland, Delaware, Colorado, Arizona, Tennessee, Vermont and Washington have all passed or are considering passing laws governing sexual harassment training and prevention in the workplace.

 You might think of antitrust laws as something that impacts large corporations, or rules that hearken back to the age of Theodore Roosevelt’s trust-busting administration.
 However, these laws also impact small businesses.
 Anytime price fixing, collusion or monopolization occurs, antitrust laws come into play.
 It doesn’t matter how big or small the company responsible might be.

-Antitrust law violations include both civil and criminal penalties under the Sherman Act and are punishable by up to $350,000 in fines and a three-year prison sentence.
+Antitrust law violations include both civil and criminal penalties under the Sherman Act and are punishable by a fine up to $350,000 and a three-year prison sentence.
 So, naturally, antitrust laws are nothing to mess around with.

 Considering it’s not just your business’s profitability on the line, but also your freedom, understanding your state’s workers’ compensation insurance laws is critical.